 Talk to other committee and IG chairs during your term (committee chairs have access to the chairs mailing list).
 These are your colleagues who are facing many of the same issues as you are.
 You should attend the Committee and IG Joint Chairs Meeting (always scheduled for Saturday from 8:30-10:00 am at Annual Conferences).

 Your committee or interest group may have ideas for programs or services that it could offer.
 In many cases, you will need to work with another committee to ensure your idea can be accomplished in an efficient manner.
 If you aren’t sure, ask your Board liaison if your idea should be handed off to another group for approval or completion.
 All committee and interest group chairs are automatically members of the Chairs Committee, and this is another resource for finding out how you can work with other committees.

-- Surveys of LITA members need to be approved by the Assessment and Research Committee.
+- Surveys of LITA members need to be reviewed by the Assessment and Research Committee.
 See this document for more information on creating and distributing surveys.